Changes.

 Week of 2026-06-08

-A week of operator-facing polish: a real Web Workbench UI, SR-Policy and IRR-based filtering in BGP, per-subscriber CoS, and a talk at LINX.
+A week of operator-facing polish: the Web Workbench UI, SR-Policy and IRR-based filtering in BGP, per-subscriber CoS, and a talk at LINX.

 Week of 2026-06-01